 steps from the house at Field Side that his father moved into when he was

 young.
 He more or less took over the administration and was Steward for many

 years.
 I remember finding some pennies from 1797 when I was with him in the vestry

 when I was probably five of six years old - the church was founded in 1797.
 The

 church is now a historic building and one of the crowns of the Methodist

 Pictures of Farnley Hill

-"top of Whitehall Road" near Back Lane, which is still there.
-It's called Hawthorne Cottage.
 His family life was quite rough at the start.
-He married Maria Emma Illingworth (born 1888), known as Marie, a local girl.
+He married Maria Emma Illingworth, known as Marie, a local girl.
 Marie's family were quite ordinary, but Marie went on to get a Master's degree and taught at West Leeds High School.
 She was quite a catch in the early 1900s when women

 did not get degrees.
-After being married for only a year, in 1912, they had twins and she died a few days after the birth from "milk fever". (see the chapter on John Edward's Other Children
+After being married for only a year, in 1912, they had twins and she died a few days after the birth from "milk fever". (see chapter X

 for the family disruptions that occurred from this) and is buried in Lane Side